-The power density of your beam should be calculated in terms of W/cm.
-The graph to the right shows why the linear power density provides the best metric for long pulse and CW sources.
-Under these conditions, linear power density scales independently of spot size; one does not need to compute an adjusted LIDT to adjust for changes in spot size.
-This calculation assumes a uniform beam intensity profile.
-You must now consider hotspots in the beam or other nonuniform intensity profiles and roughly calculate a maximum power density.
+LIDT in linear power density vs. pulse length and spot size.
+For long pulses to CW, linear power density becomes a constant with spot size.

+The calculation above assumes a uniform beam intensity profile.
+You must now consider hotspots in the beam or other non-uniform intensity profiles and roughly calculate a maximum power density.
 For reference, a Gaussian beam typically has a maximum power density that is twice that of the uniform beam (see lower right).